 Mick Foley Biography

 Michael Francis "Mick" Foley, Sr. is an American professional wrestler, author, comedian, actor, voice actor and former color commentator.
-He has worked for many wrestling promotions, including World Wrestling Entertainment (WWE, formerly WWF), World Championship Wrestling (WCW), National Wrestling Alliance (NWA), Extreme Championship Wrestling (ECW) and currently Total Nonstop Action Wrestling (TNA).
+He has worked for many wrestling promotions, including WWE, World Championship Wrestling (WCW), National Wrestling Alliance (NWA), Extreme Championship Wrestling (ECW) and currently Total Nonstop Action Wrestling (TNA).

 He is often referred to as "The Hardcore Legend", a nickname he shares with Terry Funk.
 Throughout his wrestling career, Foley has wrestled both under his real name and under various personas (most notably Dude Love, Cactus Jack and Mankind).
-He was the first ever WWF Hardcore Champion and also a three-time WWF Champion as Mankind.
-He won the WWF World tag team title eight times, the ECW World tag team title two times and the WCW World tag team title once.
+He was the first ever WWE Hardcore Champion and also a three-time WWE Champion as Mankind.
+He won the WWE World tag team title eight times, the ECW World tag team title two times and the WCW World tag team title once.

 Following his retirement from wrestling full-time, Foley appeared occasionally with WWE as a special guest referee and later as a color commentator for the SmackDown brand.
 Upon his departure from the company in 2008, he signed with TNA, where he was the storyline majority stock holder of the company.
 There, Foley has held the TNA World Heavyweight Championship and the TNA Legends (now known as Television) Championship.